KraXen72/crankshaft/README.md

 - maintained & open source

 ## quality of life
-- all client specific **features can be turned off** to ensure **maximum performance**
-  - once a feature is disabled, none of it code runs
-  - for example, while 'Discord RPC' is off, crankshaft does not even import the [discord-rpc](https://github.com/discordjs/RPC) library.
-- **written in typescript**
+- very lightweight
+  - only 100kb of javascript combined
+  - dependencies are carefully chosen (currently, there are 3)
+- **no-compromise mac, linux and windows support**
 - **secure:** `web security` is on, the `remote` module and `nodeIntegration` are disabled
 - splash screen is not a separate window, shows only while krunker is actually loading.
-- doesn't automatically open free spin urls in browser
-  - you can open them in a new window, in browser or not open them at all
 - Discord RPC: if enabled, only updates while you're not actually in game.
 Does not use `setInterval` like other clients.
-- no-compromise mac, linux and windows support
-- only 4 dependencies

 ## userscripts